 Looking back, Tinkler’s decision was probably correct and referees, then as now, were too often castigated as convenient scapegoats for failings or ignorance of the rules by players and managers.
 But then there was Roy Capey, a one-man refereeing disaster zone who almost single-handedly made a compelling case for referees deserving all the opprobrium directed at them.
-Capey was in charge of the Division One game between Chelsea and Ipswich Town at Stamford Bridge earlier that same season and he put in a performance so unremittingly awful that it was guaranteed to live long in the memory of all who attended, or even just watched on Match Of The Day later that evening.
+Capey was in charge of the Division One game between Chelsea and Ipswich Town at Stamford Bridge earlier that same season and he put in a performance so unremittingly awful that it was guaranteed to live long in the memory of all who attended, those who had bet on the game with Mobilebet voucher code 2019 or even just watched on Match Of The Day later that evening.

 ‘Downright poor’ was The Daily Mirror’s description of his first-half performance with questionable decisions seeming to go against both sides, and yet those would be quickly forgotten with the chaotic events after the interval.
 Midway through the second-half and with the home side leading 1-0, Chelsea’s Peter Houseman dribbled infield from the left-wing and set up Alan Hudson for a shot that crashed into the side netting.
 Houseman threw out his arms in frustration at the near miss and the Chelsea players turned to recover their positions for the goal kick.
 Then suddenly they realise that, bizarrely, the referee has awarded a goal.
 Hudson’s shot had quite obviously hit the rear stanchion and rebounded back into play, yet somehow it had managed to deceive the officials.